0xnobody/0xnobody.github.io/_posts/2020-05-20-devirtualization-intro.md

 Okay, so now we can walk through VM routines, identify their handlers and analyze them for information.
 So for all intents and purposes, the *lifting* phase is complete.
 But if you recall, our final goal is x86.
 The process our scraped information needs to go through now to produce readable x86 instructions is called *translation*.
 This is converting the 'instructions' we have just lifted into a different architecture, in our case x86.

 This is actually a really difficult task to accomplish.
-Like I previously mentioned, virtualization is a descructive process.
+Like I previously mentioned, virtualization is a destructive process.
 Data gets lost in the transition, which must be somehow recovered.
 This leads to a ton of complications:
 - Some virtualizer architectures can purposely omit certain instructions and replace them with other functional equivalents.
 This means that a pretty x86 `sub` can turn in to a bunch of bitwise operations.
 - VM architectures can be really diverse.
 They can be RISC, CISC, and/or stack machines.
 They can have 8, 16, or 100 registers.
 All of these 'features' need to be generalized, and converted back into the often significantly different x86 architecture.
 - Conditional jumps can be manually emulated by these VM architectures.
 This makes retrieving basic block addresses a challenge, and reconstructing the original jump instruction an even bigger challenge.
 For example, [an x86 `jbe` can easily become hundreds of virtual instructions](https://blog.can.ac/2020/04/11/writing-an-optimizing-il-compiler-for-dummies-by-a-dummy/){:target="_blank"}.